 Sawyer unknowingly does this for Locke's father in LOST which culminates in Sawyer killing him.
 When Sawyer learns of this revelation, he finds out that's precisely why Locke wanted him to meet him since the man had done terrible wrongs of the same nature to the both of them.

-More recently, Sun has done this to her father, chewing him out for his treatment of her husband.
+Later on, Sun does this to her father, chewing him out for his treatment of her husband.
 She also informed him that she had bought a controlling share in his company.
 It was awesome.

 Comes up many, many, MANY times in Alias.
 To the point where it's maybe half of Sydney's interactions with Jack, Sydney's interactions with Irina, and, eventually, Nadia's interactions with Sloane.